The results-driven It-girl straightener, the Dyson Corrale is set to be on everyone’s wish list

 The groundbreaking straightener has been the talk of the beauty industry this year, leaving many ready to part from other brands of best hair straighteners that we’ve been loyal to for decades.

 It all started with a dramatic advert more suited to a Hollywood blockbuster than the newest hair tool on the block.
-Enticingly chic, it mesmerised us all – from the first shot of the standout gold plates that wondrously transform into a curved position to hug your locks.
-That, alongside the revelation that the styler could be used cord-free (and of course the Dyson name), immediately caught the attention of anyone whose daily hair-styling routine is as fundamental
+Enticingly chic, it mesmerized us all – from the first shot of the standout gold plates that wondrously transform into a curved position to hug your locks.
+That, alongside the revelation that the styler could be used cord-free (and of course the Dyson name), immediately caught the attention of anyone whose daily hair-styling routine is as fundamental.

 Dyson Corrale hair straightener review